switchfootsid/Practical-Tensorflow/saving-restoring.md

-### Saving Models:
+## Saving Models:

 Persisting models on disk:
-Any interaction with your filesystem to save TF data needs:
+Any interaction with your filesystem to persist TF data needs the following two objects:
-1. Saver object - save full graph or var_list
+1. **Saver** - options to save the *full graph* by default or selected variables using the *var_list* argument
-2. Session object - graph you want to load and device config placement
+2. **Session object** - select the *graph* you want to load (default graph is current graph) and device placement using *config*

-Saving and restoring operations and meta-data:
+### Saving (and restoring) TF graphs involves saving the following:
   * Graph Ops and Variables
   * Meta-data like weights
   * Collections like hyper-parameters - LR, optimizer

 ```
 # This function returns a Saver